allenai/natural-instructions/tasks/README.md

 `task927_yelp_negative_to_positive_style_transfer` | Given a negative review change it to a postive review | Sentence Generation
 `task928_yelp_positive_to_negative_style_transfer` | Given a postive review change it to a negative review | Sentence Generation
-`task933_wiki_auto_style_transfer` | Rewrite wikipedia sentences in simple English. | Style Transfer `task935_defeasible_nli_atomic_classification` | Given a premise, hypothesis and an update, indentify whether the update strengthens or weakens the hypothesis. | Classification
+`task933_wiki_auto_style_transfer` | Rewrite wikipedia sentences in simple English. | Style Transfer `task934_turk_simplification` | Given a sentence your task is to generate possible numbers of simplified sentences. | Text Generation
+`task935_defeasible_nli_atomic_classification` | Given a premise, hypothesis and an update, indentify whether the update strengthens or weakens the hypothesis. | Classification
 `task936_defeasible_nli_snli_classification` | Given a premise, hypothesis and an update, indentify whether the update strengthens or weakens the hypothesis. | Classification
 `task937_defeasible_nli_social_classification` | Given a hypothesis and an update, indentify whether the update strengthens or weakens the hypothesis. | Classification